shockscript/spec/src/overview/xml-capabilities/jet.md

 ## DOM “data” attributes

-`data-` attributes applied to native tags, such as `j:Button`, contribute plain data attributes to the underlying DOM element.
+`data` attributes (like `data-x`) set over native tags, such as `j:Button`, contribute plain data attributes to the underlying DOM element.

-Using a FUSE reference, the attribute would be accessed as `reference!.@["data-name"]`.
+Using a Fuse reference, the attribute would be accessed as `reference!.@["data-name"]`.

 ## “key” attribute